 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.

 Upon completion of curriculum classes and in conjunction with the supervised 1,000 hours, a student should be equipped to take the Oregon Certified Alcohol and Drug Counselor (CADC) I exam.

-View / Download Career Pathways information for Human Services
+View / Download catalog information for Addiction Treatment: Pathway Certificate

-View / Download catalog information for Addiction Treatment (Certificate)
+View / Download advising information for Addiction Treatment: Pathway Certificate

 To begin the program, students must be enrolled at UCC, and have basic writing and communication skills.
 The best time to start this program is during the Winter & Spring terms.

 Other Degrees & Certificates at UCC